ayushmandas29/weather-cli/README.md

  Add Dockerfile support

 🧩 Contributing
 We welcome all contributions!

 Fork the repo

 Create a new branch:

+bash
+Copy code
 git checkout -b feature-name
 Commit your changes

 Push your branch

 Open a Pull Request

-Read the full contributing guide in
+Read the full guide in CONTRIBUTING.md.
-➡️ CONTRIBUTING.md

 🐛 Issues
 Found a bug?
-Have an improvement idea?
+Have a feature idea?

-👉 Open an issue here:
+👉 Open an issue:
 https://github.com/ayushmandas29/weather-cli/issues

 📜 License
 This project is licensed under the MIT License.

 ⭐ Support the Project
 If you like this project:

 ⭐ Star the repo

 🍴 Fork it

-📝 Open issues
+🐛 Open issues

 🚀 Submit pull requests

 👨‍💻 Author
 Ayushman Das